27th June, 1 Comment

 There was also a one-off production of The Sign of Four in 5 weekly episodes in 1959 with Richard Hurndall as Holmes and Bryan Coleman as my good self.

 In 1967, nine shows with Robert Langford as Holmes and Kenneth Baker as Watson were heard in South Africa on the South African Broadcasting Corporation.
 These are included here because they were dramatised by Michael Hardwick and probably used the same scripts as the Hobbs and Shelley series.
-They included SUSS, RETI, 3 GAB, ILLU, COPP, NOBL, BLAN, REIG, and THOR.
-I have not been able to find a recording of any of these shows.
+They included SUSS, RETI, 3 GAB, ILLU, COPP, NOBL, BLAN, REIG, and THOR and can be found on the internet.

 In 1974 there was a one-off programme with Robert Powell as Holmes and Dinsdale Landon as me in A Study In Scarlet.
 This is available in two parts in the Sherlock Holmes Public Library.